Lab Members

 I am originally from Bangor in Northern Ireland.
 I completed a BSc in Joint Honours Biology and Chemistry at the University of St Andrews, where I have stayed to undertake a PhD in the da Silva lab group.
 My project is sponsored jointly by NuCana and the School of Biology, and aims to elucidate the mechanism human DNPH1 enzyme, whose upregulation has been proposed to grant resistance to PARP-inhibitor chemotherapy in BRCA-negative cancers.

-Erin Laing – Biology MSc(Res) Student
+Soumili Biswas – Biology PhD Student

-Ennio Pecaver – Biology PhD Student
+Lily Bates – Biology PhD Student

 Lab Alumni